 Quizzes: All quizzes will be web based, which means that you will take the exam on the net.
 On the scheduled date, the exam will be posted for a period of time during which you may log on and take the exam.
 You may not log on before or after the specified time.
 Once you log on you have 15 minutes to take the quiz.
 The quizzes will help you to stay on track in the course and provide you with a study guide for the exams.
 Quiz scores will be totaled at the end of the semester and constitute 12% of your grade.
 The quizzes are multiple-choice.
 If you go over the allotted time, one point will be deducted from the quiz grade for each minute that you are over the allotted time for the first 5 minutes.
 Two points per minute for the next five minutes will be deducted and then 5 points per minute after that point.
 Additional instructions may be posted before the quiz date.
 Missed quizzes CAN NOT, for any reason be made up and they will count as a zero grade.

 Examinations: All exams will be web based, which means that you will take the exam on the net.
 On the scheduled date, the exam will be posted for a period of time during which you may log on and take the exam.
 You may not log on before or after the specified time.
-Once you log on you have 60 minutes (1 minute per question) to take the exam.
+Exam times will vary.
+Exam 2 and the final exam will consist of two comments that will be accessed separately, a timed multiple choice portion and a timed essay portion.
+Exams 1 and 3 will be timed at 1 hour and only contain multiple choice items.
 Questions will appear one at a time and you cannot backtrack.
 Please do not try to backtrack or print the questions.
 The exam is designed to lock up if you do those things.
+The quizzes and exams should auto-submit but if they do not there is a time penalty.
 If you go over the allotted time, one point will be deducted from the exam grade for each minute that you are over the allotted time for the first 5 minutes.
 Three points per minute for the next five minutes will be deducted and then 5 points per minute after that point.
 Additional instructions may be posted before the exam date.
 Each regular exam is worth 18% of your grade.
 Missed exams will only be allowed to be made up if I get written documentation from the Office of the Dean of Students indicating that you had a valid reason to miss the seven day period to take the exam.
 If your exam jams up I may reset it but only if I can verify the reason and there is still time left in the testing time frame.
 That means if you wait until Friday night to take your quiz/test and it locks up that means you are out of luck.

-Final Exam: The final exam is fifty (50) questions is and based on the quizzes of the semester.
-You will have 45 minutes to take the exam.
+Final Exam: The final exam is twenty-five (25) questions is and based on the quizzes of the semester.
+You will have 45 minutes to take the multiple choice section of the exam and 20 minutes for the essay section.
 Same rules apply for the time limit.

 Theme Assignments: Fifteen percent of your grade (15%) will be determined based on your completion of three Postings to the Assignment Posting section of the discussion board.
 These papers will be no less than 350 words each.
 The total number of points you can earn from the Postings is 150, or 50 points per Paper.
 The Papers will consist of your application of concepts discussed in the chat room or covered in your text to current events or personal experiences.
 For example, you might decide to do one of your Papers on the impact of the Internet on how students learn, or the impact of teenage violence on psychological health later in life, or the impact of memory deficits on academic achievement, or the use of principles of learning to help at-risk youth acquire positive social skills.
 These ARE NOT research or term papers- they should be first person.
 Part of this assignment is to comment on the papers your classmates post.
 I will not tolerate poor behavior or harassment.
 It is your forum to share your knowledge and experiences with the class and the class to respond to your input.
 Please understand that I will not tolerate cheating - if you copy and paste otherwise plagiarize - I will fail you for the course.
 The topic for your theme paper must be from the chapters being studied for the same exam number.
 Theme 1 – test 1 = chapter 1, 4 or 5.
 You must respond to the theme posting of each of your classmates as well as a part of your grade.